WELCOME TO THE BLUEWAY

 What’s the difference between a paddlecraft launch site and a paddlecraft landing?

 Launch sites are indicated with an icon on the trail maps and show places where you can put in your canoe or kayak.
 Paddlecraft landings are indicated with text in the highlights on the trail maps and show where you can pull in to get out of your boat for rests or hikes.
 Examples include Phase 1’s Matanzas Pass Preserve on Estero Island, Phase 2’s Andi Rossi Lane on Captiva, and Phase 3’s Hickey’s Creek Mitigation Park in east Fort Myers.

 Caloosahatchee Regional Park’s kayak launch site is a distance from the parking lot.
 Why do I have to walk that far with my boat?

 You don’t.
-Call ahead to (239) 694-0398 and park staff can assist by opening a gate at a closer entrance so you can launch at the site.
+Call at least 24 hours ahead to (239) 694-0398 and park staff can assist by opening a gate at a closer entrance so you can launch at the site.

 How can I access the Orange River Canoe Park?